Your driver picks you up in Whitchurch-Stouffville and goes straight to Pearson. Sedan $95, 57 km. No meter. No surprises at pickup.

 Replace with photo

-Drivers on this route know the Hwy 404 corridor, the Pearson terminal layout, and the fastest approach to each departure curb.
-They know the alternates when the main route backs up.
-That knowledge doesn't come from occasional personal driving.
-It comes from running the Whitchurch-Stouffville to Pearson route professionally, at all hours, across all seasons.
-On a time-sensitive airport transfer, that experience is exactly what you're relying on to get there on schedule.
+Drivers on this corridor know the Hwy 404 interchange behaviour, the fastest approach to each departure curb at Pearson, and the alternates when the 401 West slows between the 400 and the 427.
+That knowledge is built from running the Whitchurch-Stouffville to Pearson route at all hours, across all seasons.
+It is precisely what you are relying on when the departure window is tight and there is no margin for a detour.

-From Whitchurch-Stouffville, your driver takes Highway 404 South, Highway 401 West, and Highway 427.
-Terminal 1 and Terminal 3 at Pearson are the destinations.
-Distance is approximately 57 km.
-Your driver monitors traffic in real time and adjusts the route to keep you on schedule.
+From Whitchurch-Stouffville, your driver takes Highway 404 South to Highway 401 West, then the 427 into Pearson.
+Both Terminal 1 and Terminal 3 are covered.
+The distance is approximately 57 km.
+Your driver monitors traffic conditions throughout the trip and adjusts the approach to keep your departure or arrival on schedule.

 Flat rate locked at booking.
 Sedan $95.
 SUV $135.
 TNC licensed driver.
 Meet and greet inside the terminal.